surajrajan/automated-market-maker/README.md

 the credit for the above thumbnail).

 ## Project Overview
-This project is a serverless project, which, when deployed, provides APIs that can help simulate an AMM:
+This project is an AWS [serverless](https://www.serverless.com/framework/docs) project, which, when deployed, provides a set APIs that can help simulate an AMM:

 * **Create Liquidity Pool**
-  * Allows the creation of a liquidity pool between any two assets with configurable starting prices / supply
+  * Creates liquidity pool between any two assets (allowed assets are in `com.model.types.Asset`)
+  * Initial prices and supply must be set for both assets
-  * When a pool is created, it **must** have equal starting market cap value
+  * When a pool is created, both assets **must** have equal starting market cap value
 * **Get Liquidity Pool**
-  * Returns the details of a liquidity pool (along with price / supply details of the two assets)
+  * Returns the details of a liquidity pool, along with price / supply details both assets
 * **Estimate Swap**
+  * Estimates the details of performing an input **swap**
   * Requires a liquidity pool to exist for the assets being swapped
   * Given a requested swap, will return a potential contract (in / out amount and prices)
-  * One of the response parameters is an **one-time use encrypted swap claim**, which can then be used to **submit** / finalize the transaction with the Submit Swap API
+  * One of the response parameters is an **one-time use encrypted swap claim**, which can then be used to **submit** / finalize the transaction with submit swap API
 * **Submit Swap**
   * Submits the swap using the encrypted claim contract
   * The swap contract is entered in to a queue, which is asynchronously processed